lucacarbonelc/MIMIC-website/content/fr/social.md

 ---

+### 1 March 2024

+Anaëlle Gonzalez was interviewed for an online newspaper article to talk about the phenomenon of “Sephora Kids”, and the broader topic of children influencers.
+The article can be read here (link; in French).

+### 6 December 2023

+Gaëlle Vanhoffelen was interviewed by Veto, the student journal of KU Leuven, about the results of the paper “BeReal, Be Happy?
+Examining the relationships between authentic self-presentations on BeReal and adolescents’ self-esteem” which was conducted within the MIMIc project.
+The article can be read via this link.

 ### 5 juillet 2023

 #### Anaëlle Gonzalez invitée par le Collectif AVI pour une conversation en direct sur Twitter afin de discuter des dernières recherches sur les influenceurs.